Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 The color scheme choosen is in blue , purple, grey tones as these colors reflects "knowledge", "trust", 'mind" in correlation with personal growth.

 The main colours used for this project are as follow :
-"

 * `#fafafa`: this is creamy white for the light shades.
-This color will be used as the background for the dark on light designs and the text color of an inverted design
+This color will be used as the background for the dark on light designs and the text color of an inverted design.

 * `RoyalBlue`: this is a grey-blue color for the light accent.
 A simmilar version  is also use on certain elements.
 This color is used to bring attention to design elements by contrasting with the rest of the palette.

 * `var(--bs-purple)`: "Purpleheart" is a deep bright purple for the dark accent and `#B24DD1`: "Cindy' is a pop magenta.
-These colors will be to work on the dark accents. for the dark accents
+These colors will be to work on the dark accents.
-They are used to catch the eye of the user to show some important information but they can be linked also to temporary information
+They are used to catch the eye of the user to show some important information but they can be linked also to temporary information.

-* `#2A294A`: "Martinique" is a dark-grey color for the dark shades or the outline This color is used for dark on light designs and as a background for inverted designs.
+* `#2A294A`: "Martinique" is a dark-grey color for the dark shades or the outline.
+This color is used for dark on light designs and as a background for inverted designs.

 2. Typography
-The `Lato` font is the main font used throughout the whole website with `sans-serif` as fallback fonts in a case for any reason, the font isn't being imported into the site correctly.
+The `Lato` font is the main font used throughout the whole website with `sans-serif`. as fallback fonts in a case for any reason, the font isn't being imported into the site correctly.
 The space between letters and the comforting shape makes `Lato`font a great choice for this website as it makes reading easy and accessible.

 3. Imagery / Video
-Imagery is important in this website to illustrate the books library and experts' opinions
+Imagery is important in this website to illustrate the books library and experts' opinions.
 *  A carousel component has been integrated and it has been designed to be striking and catch the user's attention on the different options that the website could offer.
 * Free images from the topic "reading" "books" "library" and "purple" were selected on websites sush as [Pexel](https://www.pexels.com/fr-fr/) and [Unsplash](https://unsplash.com/login) in order to illustrate the colors chosen.
 Also each book has their own book image displayedbooks datatbase.
-* Book image were taken from amazon and hosted in Cloudinary
+* Book image were taken from amazon and hosted in Cloudinary.

 ### Branding research